NikolayShtipkov/Platform-Arena-Game/README.md

 2D platformer game made with the Unity Engine.
 Used C# as scriptping language and free assets from the Unity Store for animations and art.

 The game has 2D traversal with shooting mechanic(shooting a blue fire ball) to deal with enemies.
 Enemies have a patrol script, which makes them patrol an area, if you are in range for their attack they will try to kill you.
-There are prefabs(reusable game objects) for the assets such as traps, enemies, platforms and collectables which can be used at any time.
+There are prefabs(reusable game objects) for the assets such as traps, enemies, platforms and collectables which can be used at any time(Part of SaveScore.cs script).

 Can be connected to a SQL database to keep track of scores and who they belong to.
 Used ADO.NET to connect to a database and insert or get the data from it.